top of page

 This Tailgate Talk is part of the NLTAPA collection.

-• Be careful not to pinch fingers when removing inspection panels.
+• Avoid pinching fingers when removing inspection panels.

-• When traveling, make sure blade is in the proper position.
+• When traveling, ensure the blade is in the proper position.

-• Never leave a motor grader unattended without putting the blade down.
+• Never leave a motor grader unattended without lowering the blade.

-• When operating a grader next to the edge of a bank or slope, be extra sure of footing.
+• When operating near the edge of a bank or slope, ensure stable footing.

-• Don’t extend the blade into the front or rear tires or transfer case.
+• Do not extend the blade into the front or rear tires or the transfer case.

-• Be on the lookout for hazards on the traveled way such as bridge joints, abutments, manhole covers, curbs, etc.
+• Be alert for hazards in the traveled way, including bridge joints, abutments, manhole covers, curbs and similar obstacles.

-• Don’t open the doors when the grader is in motion.
+• Do not open doors while the grader is in motion.

-• When cutting back on supers, lighten up on blade pressure to avoid slipping into the other lane of traffic.
+• When cutting back on superelevations, reduce blade pressure to prevent slipping into adjacent traffic lanes.

-• Review controls before using an unfamiliar motor grader.
+• Review the controls before operating an unfamiliar motor grader.

 • Use proper cutting edges.

-• Change blade when 10% of the blade is remaining.
+• Replace the blade when 10% of the cutting edge remains.

-• Swing blade to the right and roll the blade forward.
+• Swing the blade to the right and roll it forward.

-• Remove debris between the moldboard and cutting edge with a scraper.
+• Remove debris between the moldboard and cutting edge using a scraper.

 • Replace worn bolts and nuts.